-There’s one thing that pregnant mommas worldwide can agree on: the beauty of actually getting good sleep.
+One thing that pregnant mommas worldwide can agree on is the beauty of getting good sleep.
 Yes, having a pregnancy craving satisfied is comforting.
 Getting a foot rub is relaxing.
-But nothing truly compares to the wonders of a good nights’ rest.
+But nothing truly compares to the wonders of a good night’s rest.

 Unfortunately, as moms-to-be near the end of their pregnancy, this gift of sleep is hard to come by.
 While they lie in bed, ready to let their body rest after a long, busy day, the kick happens.
 It’s then followed by a punch, a roll, and hours’ worth of squirming from inside the womb.
 Moms who were once ready to succumb to sleep are left wide awake throughout the night.
 (And let’s not forget that when they do finally fall asleep, they are soon awoken by the need to pee.)